 - Unschoolers don’t need a diploma to enter post-secondary education.
 Students need to consult the website of the program they desire to enter to check the application requirements.
 For most post-secondary education choices in Canada, demonstration of mastery of four core courses (Math, English, Science, and Social Studies) and one option at the grade 12 level are required, or a transfer from a post-secondary institution.

-- The minimum resources for unschooling include a library card, an internet connection, unstructured time and a facilitator available to assist the learner in accessing resources.
+- The minimum resources for unschooling include a library card, an internet connection, unstructured time and a an adult available to assist the learner in accessing resources.